cnlohr/badderapple/README.md

 Then, one day in 2019, [Inverse Phase](https://inversephase.bandcamp.com/) showed me [Onslaught - Bad Apple 64 - C64 Demo](https://www.youtube.com/watch?v=OsDy-4L6-tQ), which was able to compress bad apple down to 170kB, or 70 bytes/frame, at 12fps.
 This seemed truly impossible to me,  this was massively smaller than what I was able to achieve.
 Granted, at a lower resolution and framerate (312x184, at 12FPS)...
 It blew my mind.

-I didn't do anything serious here because I had always struggled to find any good way to generate glyphs.
+I didn't do anything serious here because I had always struggled to find any good way to generate glyphs (or 8x8 groups of pixels).
 I tried a few different techniques but it kind of petered out, since all of my techniques produced lackluster output.
 I would get occasional spirts of inspiration but no majorbreakthroughs.

 But, then, in early 2024, things really got into high gear again, because WCH, the creators of the CH32V003, announced other chips in the series with FLASH ranging from 32kB to 62kB, so it was time for the rubber to hit the road again.
 I would target the ch32v006, with 62kB flash + 2.5kB Bootloader.
 Also, Ronboe just sent me some of their 64x48 pixel OLED displays that cost less than $1/ea.